WHERE BUILDINGS FAIL

 Did the contractor install the windows and doors correctly?
 Did he apply sealant around all of the windows, doors, and thresholds?

-What about hurricanes?
+During hurricanes, house suffer damage in many different ways.
 What damage is the most prevalent?

-• If the building is not reinforced masonry construction, which is the predominant construction method in Miami today, a lack of tie-downs or concrete columns at the corners could cause the entire structure to move off the foundations.
+If the building is not reinforced masonry construction, which is the predominant construction method in Miami today, a lack of tie-downs or concrete columns at the corners could cause the entire structure to move off the foundations.
 In buildings and houses prior to Hurricane Andrew in 1992, this was a very real issue.
 In old buildings or houses, this could still be an issue today.

-• Improperly attached roofing shingles, cement tile, or roofing paper could cause it to rain inside the house.
+Improperly attached roofing shingles, cement tile, or roofing paper could cause it to rain inside the house.

-• Improperly attached windows and doors could detach during a hurricane and allow the wind to come in and cause havoc inside the house.
+Improperly attached windows and doors could detach during a hurricane and allow the wind to come in and cause havoc inside the house.
 Our recommendation is to use impact windows and doors which have been wind-tested, but make sure they are properly installed according to the Notice of Acceptance (NOA) of Miami-Dade County.

 Again, an architect hired to review the on-going construction process could go a long way to prevent failures in the building or house after the project is completed.